jbethune/leo-dict-command-line/README.md

 	lua leo.lua searchterm

-This will look up *searchterm* as an english or german word and will print related translations.
+This will look up *searchterm* as an English or German word and will print related translations.

 If you want to select a different language than English for translation to/from